 Here are six steps to help you build an insider threat program:

-- Document and enforce controls and policies – your employees and others won’t take the policies and controls you have in place seriously if you don’t enforce them.
-Documenting your controls and polices will make it easier for individuals to follow them.
+Your employees and others won’t take the policies and controls you have in place seriously if you don’t enforce them.
+Documenting your controls and policies will make it easier for individuals to follow them.

-- Conduct insider threat awareness training periodically – such training ensures that your employees are aware of the indicators of potential insider threats.
+Such training ensures that your employees are aware of the indicators of potential threats.
 These include erratic or unusual behavior as well as malicious activity, including fraud, sabotage, data exfiltration and espionage as well as unwitting violations of your company’s policies.
-You should conduct this training with 30 days after an employee is hired and then once a year for all employees.
+You should conduct this training within 30 days after an employee is hired and then once a year for all employees.

 SoftActivity Monitor is an employee monitoring solution for insider threat protection that helps organizations:

-- keep computer usage records for compliance auditing purposes
+- Log and store computer usage records for compliance auditing purposes;

 Additionally, you can get reports on how users spend their time at work as well as set up alerts that are triggered when users break your company’s computer/Internet usage policy.
 With SoftActivity Monitor, you can see disasters coming and prevent them from happening.

-But rather than accepting the inevitability of such an insider attack, you need to adopt a more aggressive stance toward combating the insider threat.
+But rather than accepting the inevitability of an insider attack, you can defend against an insider threat by adopting a more aggressive stance toward insider threat prevention.
 The key part of this approach is implementing employee monitoring software to help identify careless, disgruntled, or malicious insiders so you can reduce the risk of data breaches and the theft of your intellectual property.